AlibabaCloudDocs/gpdb/intl.en-US/API Reference/Appendix/Instance types.md

 We recommend that you choose the appropriate instance type based on the storage space and compute capacity as required.

-HybridDB for PostgreSQL supports OSS-based external tables and data compression in external storage through gzip.
+AnalyticDB for PostgreSQL supports OSS-based external tables and data compression in external storage through gzip.
 You can store the data that are not involved in real-time computing to external storage to save costs.

 ## Type specification {#section_mcr_bwm_q2b .section}